octodemo-forks/jquery/README.md

 3. [Writing Code for jQuery Foundation Projects](https://contribute.jquery.org/code/)

-Environments in which to use jQuery
+Environments in which to use jQuery test
 --------------------------------------

 - [Browser support](https://jquery.com/browser-support/)